Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 MessagingFragment loads chat view when you click on any of the existing chat or start a new chat.
 Mesibo MessagingFragment renders all messages and populate a recycler view with messages.

-Load Messaging Fragment from your activity by passing `MesiboUI.PEER` or `MesiboUI.GROUP_ID` in bundle.
+Load MesiboMessagingFragment from your activity by passing `MesiboUI.PEER` or `MesiboUI.GROUP_ID` in bundle.
  `MesiboUI.PEER` - User Address(Destination)
  `MesiboUI.GROUP_ID` - Group Address